Apache Six Theater

 2101 37th Avenue NE,

-The Apache Theater was originally built as a single screen theater in the mid-1960’s.
+The Chief Theater was originally built as a single screen theater, opening January 31, 1969.
 It featured a spacious lobby with fireplace lounge, split granite walls and unique orange ‘candy’ light fixtures.
-The theater’s original Cinerama auditorium has divided over the years into six seperate theaters, four in the orchestra and two in the balcony.
+The theater’s original Cinerama auditorium was divided into a twin in 1975 and four more screens were added on December 23, 1977, now having six seperate theaters, four in the orchestra and two in the balcony.
+It was renamed Apache Theater on June 23, 1978.

 It was operated by Mann Theaters until a few years ago when the owners of the Heights Theater, Tom Letness and Dave Holmgren, purchased the building.
 They made some improvements, such as removing the video games from the fireplace lounge.
 They had intended to renovate two of the smaller theaters into a larger space suitable for 70mm and art house films.